vtex/vtex-courses/courses/basic-blocks/06_search/en.md

 ![image](https://user-images.githubusercontent.com/18701182/69843114-d6db6500-1244-11ea-82a7-b10880e2ed55.png)

 We've just implemented our product page and are moving on to the search page.
 Both are similar in the sense that both have blocks that are unique in this context.
-We will explore this block in a disorderly fashion for now, just to get an idea of its behavior.
+We will explore this block in a disorderly fashion, for now, just to get an idea of its behavior.

 ## Starting out with Search Layout